 During college, I also took a church history class where I learned about the past actions of the Christian church, which included the creation of the Inquisition — to investigate and punish those guilty of heresy.
 What was considered heresy?
 The list included: early scientists who tried to tell others that the earth was a globe (rather than a flat surface); and those who tried to inform us that the earth revolved around the sun (not the other way around).
 The Inquisition also famously oversaw the execution of tens of thousands of women who were merely suspected of witchcraft.

-The church also: oversaw the Atlantic slave trade; defended slavery as a Christian obligation; lynched African Americans; colonized “natives” the world over; and they participated in projects of genocide.
+The church also: had involvement in the Atlantic slave trade; defended slavery as a Christian obligation; lynched African Americans; colonized “natives” the world over; and they participated in projects of genocide.
 The history of the early Christian Church included many dark and horrific things, but I chose to chalk it up to the devil’s role of attacking and subverting anything good in the world.

 Looking back on this, I suppose my excitement and euphoria of higher learning helped me to compartmentalize these troubling issues.
 I pushed it to the side.
 But now as an older adult with life experience, it was far more disturbing to reflect on.
 I hated not having satisfying answers to these significant concerns.
 I also hated those feelings of doubt about the integrity and inerrancy of the Bible.
 I was taught to revere faith and cast aside doubt.
 So I continued the conscious choice to conclude that some day it would all make sense.
 I saw it as an exercise of my faith.